RBF-HS: Recursive Best-First Hitting Set Search: Evaluation

 \subsection{Dataset}

-The benchmark of inconsistent real-world ontologies we used for our experiments is given in Tab.~\ref{tab:dataset}.\footnote{The benchmark problems can be downloaded from \url{http://isbi.aau.at/ontodebug/evaluation}.} Subsets of this dataset have been investigated i.a.\ in \cite{Shchekotykhin2012,rodler2019KBS_userstudy,Kalyanpur2006a,qi2007measuring,del2010modular,Stuckenschmidt2008,Horridge2008}.
-As the table shows, the ontologies cover a spectrum of different problem sizes (number of axioms or components; column 2), logical expressivities (which determine the complexity of consistency checking; column 3), as well as diagnostic structures (number and size of minimal diagnoses; column 4).
-Note that the complexity of consistency checks\footnote{Recall, consistency checks are used by the presented search algorithms within the \textsc{findMinConflict} procedure, cf.\ Alg.~\ref{algo:RBF_HS} and Sec.~\ref{sec:algo_complexity}.} over the logics in Tab.~\ref{tab:dataset} ranges from EXPTIME-complete to 2-NEXPTIME-complete \cite{grau2008owl,DL_complexity}.
+The benchmark of inconsistent or incoherent\footnote{ A knowledge base $\mo$ is called \emph{incoherent} iff it entails that some predicate $p$ must always be false; formally: $\mo \models \forall \mathbf{X} \lnot p(\mathbf{X})$ where $p$ is a predicate with arity $k$ and $\mathbf{X}$ a tuple of $k$ variables.
+With regard to ontologies, incoherence means that some class (unary predicate) must not have any instances, and if so, the ontology becomes inconsistent (cf., e.g., \cite{SchlobachHCH07}).} real-world ontologies we used for our experiments is given in Tab.~\ref{tab:dataset}.\footnote{The benchmark problems can be downloaded from \url{http://isbi.aau.at/ontodebug/evaluation}.} Subsets of this dataset have been investigated i.a.\ in \cite{Shchekotykhin2012,Kalyanpur2006a,rodler2019KBS_userstudy,qi2007measuring,del2010modular,Stuckenschmidt2008,Horridge2008}.
+As the table shows, the ontologies cover a spectrum of different problem sizes (number of axioms or components; column~2), logical expressivities (which determine the complexity of consistency checking; column~3), as well as diagnostic structures (number and size of minimal diagnoses; column~4).
+Note that the complexity of consistency checks (used within the \textsc{findMinConflict} procedure in Alg.~\ref{algo:RBF_HS}) over the logics in Tab.~\ref{tab:dataset} ranges from EXPTIME-complete to 2-NEXPTIME-complete \cite{DL_complexity,grau2008owl}.
 Hence, from the point of view of model-based diagnosis, ontology debugging problems represent a particularly challenging domain as they usually deal with harder logics than more traditional diagnosis problems (which often use propositional knowledge representation languages that are not beyond {NP-complete}).